 SteelSeries Rival 310 is a lightweight giant and a great gaming mouse that the team Evil Geniuses helped perfect everything from a prototype to a finished product.

 This mouse has already won many major Esports tournaments worldwide, thus proving its worth in the gaming scene.

 There is no funky business with Rival 310 with its simple, ergonomic design.
 Pure silicon gray grips and 5 inches long, lightweight frame enable an excellent feel and make this USB gaming mouse very sturdy and comfortable for all grip styles.

 And lastly, the highlight of this product, in my opinion, is the sensor.
-SteelSeries Rival 310 rocks exclusive TrueMove3 1-to-1 tracking optical sensor, with the advanced jitter reduction ability.
+SteelSeries Rival 310 rocks an exclusive TrueMove3 1-to-1 tracking optical sensor with advanced jitter reduction ability.

 The following product on this list is a Razer DeathAdder V2, one of the most successful gaming mice of all time, and Razer’s take on what a mouse for large hands should represent in the gaming universe.